-Best Tech Stack for Building Voice AI Agents in 2026: Complete Guide
+Best Tech Stack for Building Voice AI Agents in 2026: The Complete Engineering Guide

-Building a voice AI agent requires choosing the right STT, LLM, TTS, telephony, and orchestration components.
-This comprehensive 2026 guide compares every layer of the voice AI tech stack with pricing, latency benchmarks, and architectural recommendations for production deployments.
+Building a production voice AI agent means choosing the right telephony, STT, LLM, TTS, and orchestration components — and stitching them together inside a sub-500ms latency budget.
+This deep 2026 engineering guide compares every layer of the voice AI tech stack with vendor comparison tables, a stage-by-stage latency breakdown, codecs and concurrency, pipeline vs speech-to-speech architectures, barge-in and turn-taking, RAG and function calling, and a build-vs-buy cost analysis.

 Divyesh Savaliya